Bromo-DragonFLY: Pharmacodynamics

-Bromo-DragonFLY has very high affinity at the serotonin 5-HT_{2A} (K_{i} = 0.04 nM) and 5-HT_{2C} receptors (K_{i} = 0.02 nM), along with moderate affinity for the 5-HT_{2B} receptor (K_{i} = 0.19 nM).
-It is a potent full agonist of these three receptors.
-Bromo-DragonFLY is also a potency monoamine oxidase A (MAO-A) inhibitor, which may contribute to its risks.
+Bromo-DragonFLY has very high affinity for the serotonin 5-HT_{2} receptors, including for the serotonin 5-HT_{2A} receptor (K_{i} = 0.04 nM), serotonin 5-HT_{2B} receptor (K_{i} = 0.19 nM), and serotonin 5-HT_{2C} receptor (K_{i} = 0.02 nM).
+It is a highly potent high-efficacy partial agonist to full agonist of these three receptors.
+Bromo-DragonFLY is also a potent monoamine oxidase A (MAO-A) inhibitor, which may contribute to its risks.
 The comprehensive receptor interactions of Bromo-DragonFLY have been reported.

+Bromo-DragonFLY produces the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
+It is among the most potent phenethylamine in terms of this effect, with similar potency as 25I-NBOMe.
+Bromo-DragonFLY was only slightly less potent than LSD in this assay.
+The drug also substitutes for LSD and DOI in rodent drug discrimination tests.
+Once again, it was among the most potent phenethylamines tested.
+Bromo-DragonFLY was slightly more potent than LSD in substituting for LSD in rodents, but was slightly less potent than LSD in substituting for DOI in rodents.
+It was the first known phenethylamine to surpass LSD in potency in this assay.
+In partial contrast to the preceding animal findings however, Bromo-DragonFLY is several-fold less potent as a psychedelic in humans than LSD but is similar in potency to 25I-NBOMe.

+Pharmacokinetics

+The in-vitro and in-silico pharmacokinetics of Bromo-DragonFLY have been studied.

 Chemistry

 Synthesis

 The first chemical synthesis of racemic Bromo-DragonFLY was reported by David E. Nichols in 1998 and was an expansion upon earlier research into the tetrahydrobenzodifuran analogue of DOB.
 The 1998 synthesis of racemic Bromo-DragonFLY starts from hydroquinone, which is dialkylated with 1-bromo-2-chloroethane, brominated, and treated with n-butyllithium to yield the tetrahydrobenzodifuran ring system.
 After formylation of the ring system, the nitropropene derivative was obtained by condensation with nitroethane under ammonium acetate catalysis.
 The nitropropene derivative was then reduced with lithium aluminium hydride to yield the amine intermediate, which was protected with trifluoroacetic anhydride.
 Following para-bromination with elemental bromine and oxidation of the tetrahydrobenzodifuran ring system with DDQ, the trifluoroacetyl protecting group of the amine was removed to give Bromo-DragonFLY as a racemic mixture of the R and S enantiomers.